-- 1 WHEN waves of trouble round me swell, My soul is not dismayed, I hear a voice I know full well- - I hear a voice I know full well-"T is I; be not afraid." - 2 When black the threat'ning skies appear, And storms my path invade, - Those accents tranquilize each fear- "T is I; be not afraid." - 3 There is a gulf that must be crossed; Savior be near to aid! - Whisper, when my frail bark is tossed-"'T is I; be not afraid." - 4 There is a dark and fearful vale, Death hides within its shade; - O say, when flesh and heart shall fail "T is I; be not afraid"
+- 1 WHEN waves of trouble round me swell,

+My soul is not dismayed,

+- I hear a voice I know full well-

+"T is I; be not afraid."

+- When black the threat'ning skies appear,

+And storms my path invade,

+Those accents tranquilize each fear-

+"'T is I; be not afraid."

+- 3 There is a gulf that must be crossed; Savior be near to aid!
+Whisper, when my frail bark is tossed- "'T is I; be not afraid."

+- 4 There is a dark and fearful vale,

+Death hides within its shade;

+O say, when flesh and heart shall fail-

+" T is 1; be not afraid"

-- 3 He lives, and grants me daily breath; He lives, and I shall conquer death; He lives, my mansion to prepare- He lives, to bring me safely there. - 4 He lives-all glory to his name!
+He lives, my mansion to prepare-

+He lives, to bring me safely there.

 He lives-my Jesus, still the same!
-O, the sweet joy this sentence gives, "I know that my Redeemer lives!"
+O, the sweet joy this sentence gives,

+"I know that my Redeemer lives!"

-- 1 KNOW, my soul, thy full salvation, Rise o'er sin, and fear, and care; Joy to find in every station Something still to do or bear. - 2 Think what spirit dwells within thee; Think what Father's smiles are thine; Think what Jesus did to win thee: Child of heav'n, canst thou repine? - 3 God will give thee grace an 1 glory; Fight thy way, and get thy crown; Canaan's land lies just before thee- There you'll lay your armor down. - 4 Soon you'll close your earthly mission, Soon you'll pass your pilgrim days; Hope shall change to glad fruition- Faith to sight, and and prayer to praise.
+- 1 KNOW, my soul, thy full salvation, Rise o'er sin, and fear, and care; Joy to find in every station Something still to do or bear. - 2 Think what spirit dwells within thee; Think what Father's smiles are thine; Think what Jesus did to win thee: Child of heav'n, canst thou repine? - 3 God will give thee grace and glory; Fight thy way, and get thy crown; Canaan's land lies just before thee- There you'll lay your armor down. - 4 Soon you'll close your earthly mission, Soon you'll pass your pilgrim days; Hope shall change to glad fruition- Faith to sight, and and prayer to praise.

-- 3 I welcome all thy sov'reign will, For all that will is love: And when thy way, great God, is dark, I wait thy light above. - 4 Thy cov'nant in my dying hour, Shall dwell upon my tongue; And when I wake, shall still employ My everlasting song.
+- 3 I welcome all thy sov'reign will,

+For all that will is love:

+And when thy way, great God, is dark,

+I wait thy light above.

+- 4 Thy cov'nant in my dying hour, Shall dwell upon my tongue; And when I wake, shall still employ My everlasting song.